 The integration of gamification in microlearning strategy is pivotal to the most engaging learning environment possible.
 This encapsulates the integration of gaming elements, such as leader boards, point scores, star bars and real prizes into course content, boosting students’ motivation.

 5. Facilitates Social Learning

-Social learning is beneficial for employees as individuals learn well off colleagues.
+Social learning is beneficial for students as individuals learn well from peers.
 They are able to share different practices with each other, whereby processes are embedded in the long-term memories of learners.